End-to-end simulations of the MUon RAdiography of VESuvius experiment: Conclusions

 We presented a complete Monte Carlo simulation chain for the MURAVES experiment.
 For each step we examined some of the available software tools, striving for a trade-off between accuracy and speed that adequately meets the requirements of an experiment such as MURAVES.

 For the generation of the cosmic muons, we chose CRY as our workhorse, but CORSIKA finds a role due to the possibility to simulate additional effects (e.g. multiple muons in the same event) and to quantify the effect of different hadronic interaction models.
-The problem of efficient simulation of the muon passage through a large body, such as Vesuvius, is approached using PUMAS, whose accuracy we verified by comparing with GEANT4 in reference conditions.
+The problem of efficient simulation of the muon passage through a large body, such as Vesuvius, is approached using PUMAS.
+To verify the accuracy of this method, we conducted a comparison study between PUMAS and Geant4 by analyzing the energy loss and scattering of muons in rock.
+The results of both methods were in line with each other.
+The survival probability of the muons in the MURAVES setup was also studied and as per the results, 50$\%$ of muons of energy 0.9 GeV were able to reach the 4th station of the detector and $\sim$100$\%$ survival probability was observed at 1.2 GeV.
 We interface CRY with GEANT4 for the simulation of the detector response, and the output of GEANT4 is then digitized into a raw-data format that can be directly fed into the standard MURAVES reconstruction code.
+To substantiate the performance of the simulation chain, we mimicked the tracking method applied for the real data for the simulation, and compared the $\chi^2$ values of the simulated tracks with those of the real data.
+The trend observed in both cases are similar but a slight difference is present due to not taking account of the experimental effects such as dark noise, electronics effects etc. in the simulation.

 \acknowledgments

 The authors gratefully acknowledge the precious help by Valentin Niess and Cristina Carloganu; their simulations of Mt.
 Vesuvius with PUMAS~\cite{PUMAS} were used at the start of the MURAVES project for the choice of the optimal location for the installation of the detectors.
 We are also indebted to Pasquale Noli and Nicola Mori for their previous work on the simulation of MU-RAY (precursor of MURAVES)~\cite{GGS}.
 Paolo Strolin provided useful feedback on an early draft of this paper.
 This work was partially supported by the EU Horizon 2020 Research and Innovation Programme under the Marie Sklodowska-Curie Grant Agreement No. 822185, and by the Fonds de la Recherche Scientifique - FNRS under Grants No. T.0099.19 and J.0070.21.